eduard-martinez/eduard-martinez/README.md

 # Hi! :wave:

-I’m a PhD student in Economics at Universidad de los Andes.
-My research interests is manly focused on Crime Economics, Education and Labor Market.
-I’m also interested in Applied Econometrics, Big Data, and Machine Learning.
+I’m a professor at the Department of Economics at Universidad ICESI and Director of the Center for Research in Economics and Finance (CIENFI).
+My research focuses on development economics, big data, and machine learning, particularly in their applications to public policy.

 You can see my web page [here](https://eduard-martinez.github.io).

 ### # Free R course

-I teach an intermediate-level R free course (In Spanish) available [here](https://github.com/taller-R-202301).
+I teach an intermediate-level R course (In Spanish) available [here](https://github.com/taller-R-202301).

 ### # Function :coffee: check
 ```